MeghaShetty1398/Graph-Generator/README.md

 # Graph-Generator
-This application generate graph from JSON data
+This application generate graph from uploaded file/utl of json/csv data  data